LassazVegaz/BlazorShoppingApp/README.md

   - Saga - distributed transactions
   - MySQL - database

 I will add more technologies as I go.
-Some of the technologies are not decided yet.
-They are seperated by `|` in the list.\
+Some of the technologies have not been decided yet.
+They are separated by `|` in the list.\
-Detailed explanation of best practices, frameworks & libraries in this project are discussed [here](./TECHNOLOGIES.md).
+Detailed explanations of best practices, frameworks & libraries in this project are discussed [here](./TECHNOLOGIES.md).

 ## Features